Perth155/snake-classic/README.md

 - Apache Ant

 ## Compile and Run
-To compile all Java files and create a single JAR file to deploy the application:
+To compile all Java files and create a single JAR file (to easily run the application):
 ```
 ant compile
 ```